alanzli/az-serializable/README.md

 A high-performance, type-safe C++ serialization framework with comprehensive support for simple types, containers, and validation.

+**Header-only:** All source headers are located in the `az/` folder.
+No source compilation required—just include the headers in your project.

 ## Features

 ### ✅ **Complete Type Support**